 What is so cool about this recipe is that it has more of a “cakey” texture than a regular cookie and it can be flavored with whatever flavor you wish.
-I flavor mine with lemon and that is the version I am sharing with you.
+I usually use lemon and that is the version I am sharing with you today.

 The batter is spread onto a prepared pan and then baked for 20 minutes until the edges are lightly golden.
 It almost looks like a sheet cake when you pull it out of the oven.

 After it cools down, the “sheet cake” is cut with a small round biscuit cutter or simply with a glass, in a crescent shape, or half moon (in my family, a glass was used for this step).
-Then you dust it with powdered sugar and you’re done!
+Then you dust the cookies with powdered sugar and you’re done!

 Very easy to make and delicious, this recipe brings back the simplicity of the old times when baked goods were made with basic ingredients and were easy to put together.